fpagliughi/rust-industrial-io/README.md

 ### Check the version on the target

-If you're using a BeagleBone Black, an old library may have shipped with the distro.
+If you're using a maker board, such as a BeagleBone, an old library may have shipped with the distro.
 Install the latest distribution for the board.
-(This was tested with _Debian 9.5 2018-10-07 4GB SD IoT_).

 Log onto the board and check the version: